liu-kan/pyydnspod/README.md

 # pyydnspod
-Pyydnspod is single file dnspod.cn api manipulator.
+Pyydnspod is a single file dnspod.cn api manipulator.

 You can easily update your sever's dns records automatically.